cchandre/pyhamsys/README.md

          &nbsp; *times* if *times* is a list or a numpy array
          &nbsp; all computed times if *times* is a list or numpy array with a single element
    - y : state vector at times t
+   - time_step : time step used in the computation

 References:
   - Hairer, Lubich, Wanner, 2003, *Geometric Numerical Integration: Structure-Preserving Algorithms for Ordinary Differential Equations* (Springer)